-When you are treated unfairly because you are gay, or someone thinks you are gay.
+Homosexual discrimination is when you are treated unfairly because you are gay or lesbian, or someone thinks you are gay or lesbian.

-When you are treated unfairly because you are transgender or someone thinks you are transgender.
-You are transgender if the gender (sex) you identify with is different from your birth gender, for example you were born a man but you identify as a woman.
+Transgender discrimination is when you are treated unfairly because you are transgender or someone thinks you are transgender.
+You are transgender if the gender (sex) you identify with is different from your birth gender.
+For example you were born a man but you identify as a woman.

 When you are treated unfairly because of the race, sex, pregnancy, breastfeeding, age, marital or domestic status, homosexuality/lesbianism, disability or transgender status of one of your relatives, friends or work colleagues.